Grading Procedures

 Military Withdrawal

-A grade of MW may be assigned to students who are members of an active or reserve military service and who receive orders compelling a withdrawal from classes.
-Upon verification of such orders, the grade of MW may be assigned at any time from the beginning of the period that a W may normally be assigned through the end of the course.
+Military Withdrawal occurs when a student on active or reserve status in the United States military or National Guard receives orders compelling a withdrawal from courses.
+Upon verification of such orders, the grade of MW may be assigned at any time from the beginning of the period that W's may normally be assigned through the end of the course.
 The MW grade shall in no way adversely affect a student’s academic record.
 The MW grade shall not be counted in the completion ratio or GPA calculations.
+Military Withdrawals shall not be counted in progress probation and dismissal calculations, and shall not be counted towards the permitted number of withdrawals or counted as an enrollment attempt.
 The grade of MW may be applied as appropriate retroactively to January 1990.

 Excused Withdrawal